feedme-swent-epfl/prd/template/9-design.md

 We will use the Firestore Database to store the relevant data using NoSQL.
 Each component will be stored as a document with the relevant attributes, and we will use the Firebase Realtime Database to store any external media that will need to be linked in the document page.

 Below will be an exhaustive overview of the different repositories, components, and attributes, along with some specifications.
-Also, a diagram will be available in the Appendix showing how each data class is linked with the others.
+Also, a diagram is available in the appendix (Figure 1) showing how each data class is linked with the others.

-// TODO JBFKDHFD
+// TODO

 Most of this data is cached at the application level for access during offline mode, especially all saved components by the profile.
 The database will also be replicated on local media to avoid loss of data and/or for recovery in case of data corruption for example.